Child Welfare League of America: History

 In 1909.
-U.S. President Theodore Roosevelt convened a While House Conference on the Care of Dependent Children.
+U.S. President Theodore Roosevelt convened a White House Conference on the Care of Dependent Children.
 For the first time, this brought together child welfare advocates from across the United States.
 In 1915, Carl Christian Carstens, the executive officer of the Massachusetts Society for the Prevention of Cruelty to Children, presented a report at the National Conference of Charities and Correction (NCCC) meeting in Baltimore, detailing the need for cooperation among child welfare groups, the need for community planning, and the need for standards of child care.
 This resulted in the creation of the Bureau for the Exchange of Information among Child Helping Agencies (BEI) under the auspices and funding of the Russell Sage Foundation.
 In 1917, the BEI became an independent non-profit association.
 Following a series of national conferences, the BEI sought to create a permanent national organization for all aspects of child welfare.
 With the financial assistance of the Commonwealth Fund the CWLA was organized in 1920 with Carl Carstens as its CEO, and formally began work on January 2, 1921 in New York City.

 Loula Friend Dunn served as vice president of the CWLA from 1940 to 1950.
 During this time, representatives of the CWLA toured Canada and Great Britain to evaluate their children's welfare programs after World War II.

 While originally founded as a federation of sixty-five service-providing organizations, Carstens, among the most prominent of national child welfare leaders and an opponent of orphanages, wielded it into a force for the development of regulations, especially with regard to child-placement and adoption.

 In 1985, the CWLA moved its headquarters from New York City to Washington, D.C.
 In 2008, the organization had Rep. Chaka Fattah introduce a bill in the U.S. Congress that would have created the White House Conference on Children and Youth for 2010; however, the bill did not pass.